Capability-Wise/Capability-Wise.github.io/_posts/blogs/2022-08-17-eInvoicingExplainedPeppolIntro.md

 <img class="img-rounded img-responsive img-raised mb-5" alt="Peppol Four-Corner Model" src="../assets/img/blogs/four-corner-diagram.png">

 In the Peppol Network a buyer or supplier is identified using a Peppol Participant Identifier.
-Generally, the Participant Identifier is a business’ unique legal identifier in its country of registration, for example a UEN (Singapore), ABN (Australian) or SIREN (France).
+Generally, the Participant Identifier is a business’ unique legal identifier in its country of registration, for example a UEN (Singapore), ABN (Australian) or NZBN (New Zealand).

 This identifier is then used in real-time to determine which Access Point connects the business to the Peppol network and what digital business documents they are enabled to receive.
 This process is known as dynamic discovery and leverages open standards to ensure that businesses can easily shift between Peppol service providers or advertise support for new Peppol business documents.